Non-linear evolution in $f(R)$ gravity: perturbative modelling of the Chameleon mechanism: Introduction

-Modelling the growth of large scale structure in modified gravity is a more complex task than in standard gravity.
-In order to appreciate this, it is instructive to understand the difference in the structure of the equations in the two cases.
+Modelling the growth of large scale structure in modified gravity is a more complex task than in standard gravity for the following reason.
 In standard GR, the `Newtonian' gravitational potential $\Psi$, which dictates particle dynamics and appears in the Euler equation is the same as the potential $\Phi$ which appears in the Poisson equation.
-The Laplacian in the Poisson equation is a linear operator acting on the field $\Phi$ and hence the potential can be easily solved using analytic forms or Fourier Transforms in case of Gaussian periodic initial conditions.
+The Laplacian in the Poisson equation is a linear operator acting on the field $\Phi$ and hence the potential can be easily solved using analytic forms or using Fourier transforms in case of periodic initial conditions.
 In contrast, in most MG models, the equality between $\Phi$ and $\Psi$ is violated and an extra spatial equation is necessary to evolve the two potentials simultaneously.
 If one includes the Chameleon mechanism, then one of these equations is a non-linear equation in the field and cannot be solved by simple Fourier transforms.
 Instead, one has to invoke more sophisticated solvers in the spatial domain.
-These numerical complexities do not arise in linear theory, where the main consequence of the additional degree of freedom is that the growth rate becomes scale dependent (e.g.,\cite{Brax_2006,song_large_2007,bean_dynamics_2007,pogosian_pattern_2008, song_large_2007}).
+These numerical complexities do not arise in linear theory, where the main consequence of the additional degree of freedom is that the growth rate becomes scale dependent (e.g.\cite{Brax_2006,song_large_2007,bean_dynamics_2007,pogosian_pattern_2008}).
 It also does not arise in non-linear modelling, if the Chameleon mechanism is ignored.